-Bank of America points are very flexible, and cardholders can book travel on a third-party booking site and redeem rewards for that purchase up to a year after it was made.
+Bank of America points are very flexible, and cardholders can book travel on a third-party travel site and redeem rewards for that purchase up to a year after it was made.
 That means you can hunt for a great deal without worrying about losing any point value.
-On the flip side, Bank of America Travel Rewards and Business Advantage Travel Rewards cardholders get a higher rewards rate on purchases made through the travel center – making it tempting to book through Bank of America.
+On the flip side, Bank of America Travel Rewards and Business Advantage Travel Rewards cardholders get a higher rewards rate on purchases made through the Travel Center – making it tempting to book through Bank of America.

 What is the Bank of America Travel Center?

 The Bank of America Travel Center is the bank’s travel booking platform, designed for travel rewards cardholders to easily redeem their points for flights, hotels and car rentals.
 Eligible cardholders can access the Travel Center directly from their online account to make booking their next vacation simple.

 How to book a trip through the Bank of America Travel Center

 When you sign into your Bank of America credit card account, you can view all the ways you can redeem your points.
 To get to the Travel Center right from this page, just select “Book now.”

 Through your account, you’ll be able to search for a flight, hotel or car rental just like you would with any third-party booking site.